Influencer marketing is the new trend in advertising, but the truth is, it has been around for ever since I can remember.

 Building Awareness vs Merging Audiences

 The whole point of social media advertising is creating a buzz around your product that will lead to awareness.
 Building an audience is the most common goal that most brands look to achieve.
-Influencer marketing does just that.
+The thing is, you don’t want any kind of audience.
+You want to build an audience that is representative for you, engage them and have them be loyal to you.
+Influencer marketing does just that, and is one of the most important techniques used in customer-centric marketing strategies, based on buyer persona.

 Associating yourself with a certain influencer gives your company access to a whole new target audience.
 It’s like syncing your contacts from your iPhone to your Macbook.
 It gives your brand a whole new exposure.